unnsse/unnsse.io/content/posts/dankpolynomials.md

 [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) was an influential Swiss mathematician who made significant contributions to various fields.
 For polynomials, Euler developed methods for solving infinite polynomials, expressed functions as power series, and introduced Eulerian polynomials.

-He popularized the notation `f(x)` to describe functions and discovered power series expansions for e and the inverse tangent function.
+He also popularized the notation `f(x)` to describe functions and discovered power series expansions for e and the inverse tangent function.
 Euler's work in mathematics, including calculus, number theory, and algebra, has had a lasting impact on the field.
 His books, such as [Introductio in analysin infinitorum](https://en.wikipedia.org/wiki/Introductio_in_analysin_infinitorum) and [Institutiones calculi differentialis](https://en.wikipedia.org/wiki/Institutiones_calculi_differentialis), remain foundational texts in mathematics.

 In the fascinating intersection of number theory and computational optimization lies a problem that has captivated mathematicians since Euler's time: finding polynomials that generate consecutive prime numbers.
-This challenge, playfully dubbed **"Dank Polynomials,"** presents an excellent case study in algorithmic design, performance optimization, and the practical application of mathematical concepts in software engineering.
+This challenge, playfully dubbed **Dank Polynomials** presents an excellent case study in algorithmic design, performance optimization, and the practical application of mathematical concepts in software engineering.

 The problem centers around quadratic polynomials of the form: `n² + an + b` that generate streams of prime numbers for consecutive integer values of `n`.